-The fact that the implements the soldiers used such as ladders, cables, stemples and legs were made of iron, paved the way for name Via Ferrata, which translates from Latin to "Iron-Road" or "Iron-Way".
+The fact that the implements the soldiers used such as ladders, cables, stemples, and legs were made of iron, paved the way for the name Via Ferrata, which translates from Latin to “Iron-Road” or “Iron-Way”.

 As touched on before, a via ferrata is an assisted scrambling route on fixed cables that have been professionally attached to the side of the mountain.
-They all have different grades, lengths, offer varying amount of views and are frequently checked and maintained by the Italian Alpine Club.
+They all have different grades, and lengths, offer varying amounts of views, and are frequently checked and maintained by the Italian Alpine Club.

 Since German is another official language spoken in the Dolomites, in some parts you can find signs pointing to a “Klettersteig”.
 It means via ferrata in German.

 2. Do I need climbing experience to tackle a via ferrata?